danieldanieldan/News-Scraper/README.md

 Currently, the scraper scans all pages in a category until it finds all articles within the specified range.
 While effective, this can be slow if the date range is far in the past.
 A smarter approach using date estimation or binary search could reduce unnecessary page scans.

 Threading Limitations
-An earlier version implemented multithreading to speed up downloads, but the OKX website frequently failed under concurrent requests, occasionally omitting articles.
+An earlier version implemented multithreading to speed up downloads, but the website sometimes failed under concurrent requests, occasionally omitting articles.
 Due to time constraints, threading was removed.
 For future development, it may be worth investigating a more controlled or asynchronous solution that better respects server limits.

-Failure detecting
+Failure detection
-i'mplement logging, output checking and automated alerting to catach loud and silent errors
+Implement logging, output checking and automated alerting to catch loud and silent errors.

 ## License

 This project is provided under the MIT License.